 Michael S. Bigin

 Michael S. Bigin has been recognized by the legal industry for his work on behalf of clients.
-Mr. Bigin was selected to Super Lawyers Magazine’s New York Metro Rising Stars list in 2014 and was named a Super Lawyer by Super Lawyers Magazine in 2017.
+Mr. Bigin was selected to Super Lawyers Magazine’s New York Metro Rising Stars list in 2014 and was named a Super Lawyer by Super Lawyers Magazine in 2017 and 2018.
 Mr. Bigin has also been recommended by The Legal 500 United States in 2013 and 2016.

 Mr. Bigin has practiced complex litigation for over 15 years.
 Before joining Bernstein Liebhard, Mr. Bigin was an associate at a Manhattan law firm where he represented plaintiffs in class actions alleging securities fraud.
 There, Mr. Bigin had success litigating against large public companies including: In re IKON Office Solutions, Inc. Securities Litigation, No. 98-CV-4606 (E.D.
 Pa.) ($111 million recovery), and In re Computer Associates Securities Litigation, No. 02-CV-1226 (E.D.N.Y.) (settlement of 5.7 million shares, valued at $134 million).